subgutti/fullstack-nanodegree-vm/README.md

 Test cases for `tournament.py` methods

 ## Database
-The project uses two tables and a view to meet the requirements
+The project uses two tables and several views to meet the requirements

 #### Tables
 **`tournament`** - Stores tournamen ID, name and created time stamp